dvgis/threebox-es6/docs/Threebox.md

 ## Performance considerations

-- Use `obj.clone()` when adding many identical objects.
+- Use `obj.duplicate()` when adding many identical objects.
 If your object contains other objects not in the `obj.children` collection, then those objects need to be cloned too.`